PA Custody Factors: 16 Child Custody Factors Courts Consider

 - Which party is more likely to encourage and permit frequent and continuing contact between the child and another party?
 Courts want to know that the custodial parent will foster a positive relationship with the other parent.

 - Is there present and past abuse* committed by a party or member of the party’s household?
 Is there a continued risk of harm to the child or an abused party?
-Which party can better provide adequate safeguards and supervision of the child? (*Abuse as defined in section 6102 of the Protection From Abuse Act).
+Which party can better provide adequate physical safeguards and supervision of the child? (*Abuse as defined in section 6102 of the Protection From Abuse Act).
 Its of the highest importance that children live in a safe and healthy environment.
 Any record of abuse will be carefully weighed.

 - What are the parental duties performed by each party on behalf of the child?
 The court will explore the roles that the parents have played in the life of their children.
 However, just because a parent hasn’t performed certain parental duties in the past doesn’t mean they aren’t capable of doing so in the future.